A Deficiency-Based Approach for the Operational Interpretation of Quantum Resources with Applications: Operational disadvantage for maximal resources in subchannel discrimination

 This indicator exhibits an inverse relationship with operational disadvantage: higher values correspond to smaller disadvantages, while lower values indicate greater disadvantages.
 Importantly, through strategies that yield this disadvantage value, we still guarantee the maximum success probability for the maximal resource state that produces the maximum ratio.

 In our proposed indicator, we exclusively consider strategies that maximize the success probability for maximal resource states.
-Since maximal resource states are typically pure states, we establish conditions under which strategies guarantee a maximum success probability of 1.
-If $\sigma$ is any pure state, then there are countless strategy $(\{\Psi_i\}, \{M_i\})$ that satisfy $P_{succ}\big(\{\Psi_i\}, \{M_i\}, \sigma\big)=1$.
-This is a clear fact and we can give a useful example here.
-Let $\{\ket{\varphi_i}\}$ is a basis of $\cH$.
-Suppose that in a strategy $(\{\Psi_i\}, \{M_i\})$ operations $\{\Psi_i\}$ are defined through a series of unitary operators $U_i$ that perform $\Psi_i(\sigma) = p_iU_i\sigma U_i^\dagger = p_i\out{\varphi_i}{\varphi_i}$ with a probability distribution $(p_i)$.
-At this time, if measurement $M_i = \out{\varphi_i}{\varphi_i}$ is performed on the quantum states converted through $\{\Psi_i\}$, we have a success probability of $1$ regardless of the probability distribution $(p_i)_i$ in which the operations $\{\Psi_i\}$ are performed.
-Then, from the definition of $\Omega_\sigma$, Eq. (\ref{def34}) can be rewritten as \be {\max_{\sigma\in \overline{\cR^{\max}}}\min_{\Omega_\sigma}}P_{succ}(\{\Psi_i\}, \{M_i\}, \rho). \ee
+Since maximal resource states are typically pure states, we establish conditions under which strategies guarantee a maximum success probability of $1$.
+As demonstrated in Appendix C of the Supplemental Information \cite{kim}, infinitely many strategies satisfy these conditions.

-Moreover, our results reveal a significant connection: the operational disadvantages arising from quantum states in the subchannel discrimination framework can be precisely characterized by a geometric measure of resource deficiency (see the proof in Appendix \ref{Appendix C}).
+Moreover, our results reveal a significant connection: the operational disadvantages arising from quantum states in the subchannel discrimination framework can be precisely characterized by a geometric measure of resource deficiency.
+(See the proof in Appendix D of the Supplemental Information \cite{kim}.)

 \begin{thrm} For any $\rho\in \cD(\cH)$, \be \max_{\sigma\in \overline{\cR^{\max}}}\min_{\Omega_\sigma}\frac{P_{succ}(\{\Psi_i\}, \{M_i\}, \rho)}{P_{succ}(\{\Psi_i\}, \{M_i\},\sigma)} = 1-\rD_g(\rho). \ee \end{thrm}